Office supplies are a cost category for every business, small or large, and an ongoing concern for most of our expense management clients.

-Following are a few metrics and other notable information that will help you budget more accurately and increase the potential for savings in your own business or law firm.
+Following are a few metrics to help you budget more accurately and increase the potential for savings in your own business or law firm.

 The major office supply expenses are for items that are consumed daily.
 Paper, toner and general supplies (pens, sticky notes, etc.) make up a third each in this category.